 Alabama is a deficit milk market, meaning it doesn't produce enough milk to meet milk processing and consumption demands.
 Alabama produces less than 20 percent of the milk processed in the state with the balance coming from states like Texas and New Mexico.
 As transportation costs increase for bringing out-of-state milk to Alabama and other milk-deficit Southeastern states, it is feasible to assume that more dairy producers look to Alabama as a potential location for dairy expansion.
 A group of agricultural organizations are working hard to make this happen.
 Those organizations engaged in the recruiting of dairies to Alabama are the Alabama Farmers Federation, Alabama Dairy Herd Improvement Association, Alabama Cooperative Extension System, the Alabama Department of Agriculture and Industries and Dairy Farmers of America.

-The Alabama Dairy Producers works with other state and nonprofit organizations to promote the dairy industry, improve nutritional standards, promote education through the Mobile Dairy Classroom, and support animal health research.
+The Alabama Dairy Producers works with other state and nonprofit organizations to promote the dairy industry, improve nutritional standards, promote education and support animal health research.

 County Farmers Federations, with the assistance of Area Organization Directors, provide support and a mechanism to address issues on the local level.
 Herein lies the strength of Alabama Farmers Federation.
 Each county may establish its own Dairy Committee.
 Needs and requests from producers in the county are the beginning of policy development and the direction of Alabama Dairy Producers.
 You may contact your county dairy chairman, or if none currently exists, the Area Organization Director in your region or your County President for more information.